ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - You can use `geemap` to digitize your printarea and  `k3d` to preview your STL, no need to install them via pip

+#### Workflow tips
+- Once you've created a terrain model, it will be inside the tmp folder, either as a zip or a folder.
+To copy the zip or folder to somewhere outside the contained, look at the "file manager" (tree) that comes up intially when the jupyter server is started.
+Navigate to the tmp folder and select the zip or folder (checkboxes on the left).
+Several buttons will show up at the top, click Download to transport the files you want from the container to your "ouyside" OS for printing, etc.
+- If you want to copy a geotiff into the container to make a 3D terrain model from it, navigate to the folder the notebook (.ipynb) file is in and click on upload (upper right).
+Configure the `"importedDEM"` setting to point to this file.
+Same for using a bottom relief image.
+- Note that any files you've created or changed inside the running container will still reside in the image after you've exited the contained.
+However, if you want to go back and continue your work, you cannot use again use the docker run command from above.
+Instead, go to the Docker Desktop app and find the touchterrain_container under containers.
+To the right, find and click the CLI button to open a new container terminal.
+If CLI is greyed out, hit START first.

 ## How to build the image
 - If you just want to pull the image from dockerhub and run is as a container on your PC, ignore this!